DDXofficial/sl86/README.md

 # SnakeLauncher86 (sl86) — a text-mode 86Box machine manager
 This Python script allows you to manage your [86Box](https://86box.net) machines from the command line.
-<br/>Originally written primarily with macOS in mind, this script has now been rewritten and extended to officially support Windows and Linux as well.
+<br/>Originally written with macOS in mind, this script has now been rewritten and extended to officially support Windows and Linux as well.

+## Requirements
+**Python 3.10** and above is recommended.
+This has not been tested on older versions.

 ## Setup
 1. Locate your 86Box installation